PJMantoss/random-joke/README.md

 Finally, I created the getPunchline function with a toggle method inside and set up an async function - getJokes() which pulls in data (jokes & punchlines) from the OfficialJoke API using fetch.

 ROADBLOCK ENCOUNTERED:
-I experienced difficulty in styling the jokes and punchline divs to look like a bubble.
+I experienced difficulty in styling the joke and punchline divs to look like a bubble.

 SOLUTION:
 To solve this, I used the pseudo element :before to add addtional styling to the divs.